Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ### Search

-If you have to implement a search.
 Since a lead’s contact information including first name, last name, and phone number can be updated;
 Sales agents may not be aware of the changes applied by other agents,
-And may want to locate leads using their contact information, including historical values.
+And may want to locate leads using their contact information,
+Including historical values.

 We can easily project the historical information:

 ```cs